 Simon Winters was featured in a Music Week article.
 The article is entitled "Cutting corners on your professional advisors is a false economy": Why Accountants Matter More Than Ever to the Biz.
 Read more here.

 Whether you’re an independent artist or signed to a label, you should be receiving some sort of accounting for streams, sales and other kinds of exploitation of your material.
 Independent artists will get sales reports from their distributor (Tunecore, CD Baby, etc.) while signed artists will receive royalty statements from their record label (for the purpose of this article, all forms of reporting will be referred to as “statements”).
 But some things fall through the cracks and it never hurts to check.

 A few weeks ago, I was having dinner with a friend of mine, a very talented musician who opted for a career in tech.
-When explaining his choice, he told me “musicians don’t make money like they used to.”
+When explaining his choice, he told me that “musicians don’t make money like they used to.”
 What he really meant by that was “nobody buys music anymore, everybody streams music, streaming doesn’t pay enough.”
 He is right.

-There have been some remarkable developments in the UK these last few months not least of which the United Kingdom has voted to leave the European Union.
+There have been some remarkable developments in the UK these last few months, not least of which the United Kingdom has voted to leave the European Union.
 This will have absolutely no effect on US entertainers performing in the UK or continental Europe.
-There will still be visa issues, immigration in and out the UK and British beer will remain warm and heartening.
+There will still be visa issues, immigration in and out the UK, and British beer will remain warm and heartening.

 Written by Roman Katz, Edited by Harold B. Peterson, Jr. It has been more than 50 years since the 1963 Equal Pay Act was signed into law.